-- The muscles need for oxygen increases, because the muscle mass increases.
+- The muscles’ need for oxygen increases because the muscle mass increases.

 This means anemia is relatively common particular among long-distance runners, the condition is called sports – anemia.
-In sports-anemia, there will be less hemoglobin and thus less oxygen available.
+In sports anemia, there will be less hemoglobin and thus less oxygen available.
 During training and competition, you will experience this by slight headache, fatigue, hard muscles, loss of appetite and bad competition and training results, which will be a part of the symptoms of iron deficiency.

 Usually disappears anemia again in a matter of weeks, if you eat foods with high iron content and by the same meal drinks juice or eat citrus fruit.
 Both of these have a high content of C-Vitamin, which increases the absorption of iron.

-You may consult the doctor for a blood status check, if you start with a hard training period.
+You may consult the doctor for a blood status check if you start with a hard training period.
 But even if the hemoglobin level is within the normal value, it may still be insufficient for your increased needs.

 The Oxygen capacity will be reduced and lactic acid formation will increase.
 If you take supplements of iron, you should be aware that this might interfere with the absorption of zinc and calcium.
 Avoid overdosing as it can have serious side effects.
 The daily requirement is about 18 mg for women and 10 mg for men.
-Women’s increased needs is because they lose blood by menstruation.
+Women’s increased needs are because they lose blood by menstruation.